iamrafaelmelo/springboot-terraform-aws/README.md

 - [ ] Store the Terraform state in a private AWS S3 Bucket (automatically)
 - [ ] Create a specficic user to IAC (Terraform) and used it to provision infra
-- [ ] Provision ECS private repository to store all app images instead store on Docker Hub
+- [ ] Provision ECR private repository to store all app images instead store on Docker Hub

 ## Links references